Chapter 36. Musical Diaries: Hensel And Programmatic Piano Music Quizlet

 Programmatic Piano Music: Telling Stories Without Words

 Programmatic music is instrumental music that is intended to evoke specific ideas, images, or stories in the mind of the listener.
-Unlike absolute music, which is purely abstract and self-referential, programmatic music seeks to represent something external to itself.
+Now, unlike absolute music, which is purely abstract and self-referential, programmatic music seeks to represent something external to itself.
 In the 19th century, programmatic music became increasingly popular, as composers sought to create more expressive and evocative works that would appeal to a wider audience.

 Key Characteristics of Programmatic Piano Music: